 Become a practice-ready pharmacist in a range of areas through Saint Joseph’s direct entry pharmacy program.
 Enter the program as a first-year undergraduate student or transfer student to earn a bachelor’s in pharmaceutical and healthcare studies and Doctor of Pharmacy (PharmD) in six years.
 If you already have the prerequisites completed or have a baccalaureate degree, you can enter directly into the professional phase of the program.

 Housed in Saint Joseph’s University’s historic Philadelphia College of Pharmacy, North America’s first pharmacy school, the top-ranking Doctor of Pharmacy (PharmD) program prepares students for successful careers in pharmacy.
 Our four-year PharmD degree features a competency-driven professional curriculum that mirrors the complex realities of modern practice.
-This includes a unique experiential learning component that offers the opportunity to work alongside pharmacists in real-world practice settings starting the fist month of your first year.
+This includes a unique experiential learning component that offers the opportunity to work alongside pharmacists in real-world practice settings starting the first month of your first year.

 PharmD Program Pathways